Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 14. Cognism

 Cognism is a B2B data and sales intelligence platform that provides compliant contact and company data to support ABM, demand generation, and outbound sales.
-It is widely used as a modern alternative to Clearbit for organizations that need privacy-safe data enrichment and buying committee coverage at scale.
+It is widely used as a modern alternative to legacy data providers for organizations that need privacy-safe data enrichment and buying committee coverage at scale, particularly in European markets where GDPR compliance is non-negotiable.

 The platform offers verified email addresses, mobile phone numbers, firmographics, technographics, and intent signals.
-Cognism’s proprietary Diamond Data® focuses on human-verified mobile numbers, making it especially valuable for sales teams engaging target accounts through personalized outreach as part of ABM programs.
+Cognism's proprietary Diamond Data® focuses on human-verified mobile numbers, making it especially valuable for sales teams engaging target accounts through personalized outreach.
+In an ABM context, Cognism is most often used to fill gaps in buying committee coverage, ensuring that when your intent platform identifies an in-market account, your sellers have verified contact data for all relevant stakeholders, not just the ones already in your CRM.

-• Provides verified B2B contact and account data at global scale
+• Verified B2B contact and account data at global scale

-• Includes intent signals to identify accounts actively researching solutions
+• Intent signals to identify accounts actively researching solutions

-• Enriches CRM and MAP records with firmographic and technographic data
+• CRM and MAP record enrichment with firmographic and technographic data

-• Offers strong buying committee coverage for enterprise ABM
+• Strong buying committee coverage for enterprise ABM programs

 • Native integrations with Salesforce, HubSpot, Outreach, and Salesloft